EvanDbg/EVANArcSupport/README.md

 # EVANArcSupport
 This is a fix for Arc which does not plan to support iOS14.

-Install this framework and change the HEX data of Arc.dylib
+Install this library and change the HEX data of Arc.dylib

-CydiaSubstrate => EVANArcSupport
+/Library/Frameworks/CydiaSubstrate.framework/CydiaSubstrate => /Library/MobileSubstrate/DynamicLibraries/zArcSupport.dylib